cagdasdag/youtube/README.md

 ###English
 (We are translating all our subtitles into English, with [Burak Yiğit Kaya](https://twitter.com/madbyk) leading.
 Any contributions from you, the audience are welcome.
 We also need to create the original subtitles themselves from the videos so any help in that front is also appreciated.

-Keep in mind that these subtitles would make our channel accessible to people with hearing disabilities.)
+Keep in mind that these subtitles would make our channel accessible to people with **hearing disabilities**.)

 ### Durum (Status)
 - ~~Altyazılar Hazır (Subtitles Ready)~~